Mental Health Charities to Support Globally

 1. Combat stigma associated with mental health

-2. Consider Cultural and contextual factors
+2. Consider cultural and contextual factors

 Secondly, cultural and contextual factors must be taken into account while addressing the mental health needs of people worldwide.
-Individuals’ emotional experiences and their interpersonal interactions are quite different throughout cultures.
+Individuals’ emotional experiences and their interpersonal interactions are quite different across cultures.
 Likewise, the way that culture shapes mental health varies thereby resulting in different outcomes of mental health disorders.

 3. Establish clear policies and programs